superhero1/ffritz/README-6591.md

         quote REBOOT

 The modified image should now start, and telnet/ssh login should be possible as described in README.md.
 Subsequent updates can be done using the burnuimg tool.

 If something went wrong, the box will either automatically switch back to the old boot bank, or you need to change back linux_fs_start manually, or ....

+The part_10_GWFS.bin file can not be written via the bootloader, but so far it was not required.
+To be on the safe side you might want to re-program everything using burnuimg.

 Problems / Troubleshooting
 --------------------------